Hate Nintendo’s business practices? Maybe try these games instead

 Try Guacamelee

-You are but a lowly agave farmer with dreams of becoming a famous wrestler.
-One day your childhood crush, who just happens to be the president’s daughter, returns town.
-That is until she’s captured by the dark forces of the underworld.
-Juan suddenly himself finds his life at an end as he tries desperately to save her.
+You are a lowly agave farmer with dreams of becoming a famous wrestler.
+One day your childhood crush, who happens to be the president’s daughter, returns to town.
+That is until the dark forces of the underworld capture her.
+Juan suddenly finds his life at an end as he tries desperately to save her.
 That is until he’s granted the power of a magical luchador mask that gives him the strength to become a hero.

-Toronto-based indie studio Drink Box has been putting out consistently decent games since Tales from Space hit the PS3 almost 15 years ago now.
+Toronto-based indie studio Drink Box has been putting out consistently decent games since Tales from Space hit the PS3 almost 15 years ago.
 Guacamelee though is probably still their magnum opus.
-Punch, kick, throw, brawl, and suplex your way through non-linear Metroidvania style levels as you hunt down the evil Carlos Calaca and his undead goons.
+Punch, kick, throw, brawl, and suplex your way through non-linear Metroidvania-style levels as you hunt down the evil Carlos Calaca and his undead goons.
 Combat is smooth, while platforming adds just the right amount of challenge.
-Just enough to be frustrating at times, but it sure feel great when you manage to pull off a series of complex jumps.
+It’s just enough to be frustrating, but it sure feels great when you pull off a series of complex jumps.
 All of which is set in a gorgeous world inspired by Mexican folklore, and meme culture.
 Get ready to get intenso with this one.

-Guacamelee currently retails for about $15 USD on Steam, and is available on all modern platforms.
+Guacamelee retails for about $15 USD on Steam, and is available on all modern platforms.

 Don’t want to support Star Fox?